Novigrad

 September–October

-Perfect for wine, olive oil, and truffle season.
-The sea stays warm in September, the crowds thin, and the surrounding countryside is at its most atmospheric and flavourful.
+The right time for wine, olive oil and truffles.
+The sea stays warm into September, the crowds thin, and the surrounding countryside is at its most atmospheric and flavourful.

 - Truffle season in full swing